difference between net and gross profit

 Net profit, on the other hand, provides a more comprehensive picture of your business’s financial health.
 It helps you understand how much money you’re genuinely making after deducting all of your expenses.
 By understanding your net profit, you can create more accurate financial projections, identify opportunities for growth, and make informed decisions about investing capital or expanding your business.

-See also difference between soccer and baseball cleats
+See also difference between discrimination and prejudice

 Conclusion